Peraccjm/IT-3038c-Scripts/Project 3/README.md

 Then Run using python on your windows pc.

 ### Use Case
-Can setup as a start up task to display every time PC is turned on.
+Can setup as a start up task to display every time PC is turned on and displays this usefull information when you first login to your PC for Work or School.

 ### Sources
 https://pypi.org/project/psutil/